Roger B. Wilson: Governor of Missouri

+Wilson initially was seen as a strong potential candidate to run for Governor in 2000.
+However, owing to being significantly outraised by State Treasurer Bob Holden, and wanting to spend more time with his family, Wilson opted not run for Governor.
+A year later, he declined to run for re-election to Lt.
+Governor.

-In October 2000, Governor Mel Carnahan died in an airplane crash, and Wilson served as governor until the end of the term in 2001.
+In October 2000, on his way to a campaign event for U.S. Senate, Governor Mel Carnahan died in an airplane crash.
+Wilson, who was in St. Louis preparing for an event the next day, was immediately rushed back to the state's capital by state police to serve as acting governor.
+He was officially sworn in as Governor two days later after Carnahan's death was confirmed by authorities.
+Wilson served as governor until the end of Carnahan's unfinished term in 2001.
 Following Governor Carnahan's posthumous election to the U.S. Senate, Wilson appointed his widow Jean Carnahan to serve in his place.

 Chairman of the Missouri Democratic Party

-In August 2004, Wilson became Chairman of the Missouri Democratic Party and endorsed Claire McCaskill (D) in her bid to unseat incumbent Governor Bob Holden (D) in the Democratic Primary.
+In August 2004, Wilson became Chairman of the Missouri Democratic Party and endorsed Claire McCaskill in her bid to unseat incumbent Governor Bob Holden in the Democratic Primary.
 McCaskill won the primary, but lost the general election to Republican Matt Blunt.
 In January 2007, Wilson announced he would not seek an additional term as Democratic Chairman.

 Subsequent career

 On April 12, 2012, Wilson pleaded guilty to federal charges of money laundering.
 Wilson had improperly donated money to the Missouri Democratic Party and billed the public entity Missouri Employers Mutual for legal fees to cover it up.
 Wilson pled guilty and was fined $2,000 by the Missouri Ethics Commission.
 In July he was sentenced to two years of probation on the money laundering charge.

 Wilson was also ousted as President and CEO of Missouri Employers Mutual in Columbia, Missouri in June 2011.